About the Central African Republic

-January 2014 - According to the UNHCR, the United Nations' refugee agency, as a result of the violence that gripped CAR since March 2013, more than 935,000 people are internally displaced and nearly 60% of them are children.
+January 2014 - As a result of the violence that has gripped CAR since March 2013, more than 935,000 people are internally displaced and nearly 60% of them are children, according to UNHCR, the United Nations refugee agency.

-January 10, 2014 - Interim President Michel Djotodia and Prime Minister Nicolas Tiangaye resign amid pressure from African regional leaders.
+January 10, 2014 - Djotodia and Prime Minister Nicolas Tiangaye resign amid pressure from African regional leaders.

-February 14, 2014 - The European Union commits to sending 500 troops to the Central African Republic, a number that the coalition is planning to double, according to EU foreign policy chief Catherine Ashton.
-The EU's announcement follows France's statement that it will send 400 additional troops to join the 1,600 French personnel already deployed there.
+February 14, 2014 - The European Union commits to sending 500 troops to CAR, a number that the coalition is planning to double, according to EU foreign policy chief Catherine Ashton.
+The EU’s announcement follows France’s statement that it will send 400 additional troops to join the 1,600 French personnel already deployed there.

 April 1, 2014 - The European Union launches EUFOR RCA, a military operation to help restore stability to CAR.

-April 10, 2014 - The U.N.
-Security Council unanimously approves the creation of a United Nations peacekeeping force for the Central African Republic, where competing militias have been fighting for months.
+April 10, 2014 - The UN Security Council unanimously approves the creation of a UN peacekeeping force for CAR, where competing militias have been fighting for months.
 The council approved the deployment of 11,800 peacekeepers to the country, where about 6,000 African-led peacekeeping forces and about 2,000 French troops already have been operating.
 Additionally, the European Union is planning to deploy up to 1,000 troops.